Chubek/chubek/README.md

 * [Cherry-Node](https://github.com/CherryNetwork/Cherry-Node) -> for my work in Cherry.
 * [PhyMMR](https://github.com/Thernn88/PhyMMR/) -> A bioinformatics project that I actively participate to for my work.

-# Codes and Projects by Language
+# Codes and Projects by Language ʕ •ᴥ•ʔ

 ## C/C++